Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 - phonology-heavy tasks
 - English-centered experimental traditions

-Meletis and Durscheid are better than most in acknowledging this problem.
+Meletis and Dürscheid are better than most in acknowledging this problem.
 But acknowledgment is not the same as resolution.

 If signed writing depends on different units, different perceptual chunking, and different relations between spatial composition and recognition, then grapholinguistic reading theory cannot simply treat the signed case as an application of already adequate models.
 It has to ask whether the dominant evidence base was theory-forming only because the scripts under study were too narrow a sample.